kenchacko/tempstuff/README.md

 Then, follow only **Step 4** from here: https://www.digitalocean.com/community/tutorials/how-to-install-jenkins-on-ubuntu-20-04

-Note: to get your initialAdminPassword, do one of the following commands:
+Note: to get initialAdminPassword, do one of the following commands:
 * `sudo cat jenkins_config/secrets/initialAdminPassword`
 * `docker-compose exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword`